How to Fast: A Biblical & Biological Guide

 The first day is less about physical hunger and more about psychological habit.
 You will find yourself walking toward the kitchen at 12:00 PM simply because that’s what you’ve done for a decade.

 On Day 1, your body is burning through its stored glycogen (sugar) in the liver.
 You might feel a slight dip in energy and some irritability.
 This is the time to replace meal times with focused prayer.
-Instead of spending an hour eating lunch, spend forty-five minutes in a quiet room with the Word.

-Day 2: The Detox
+Day 2: The Biological Transition (Autophagy Begins)

 Day 2 is often the most difficult.
 As your body transitions from burning glucose to burning fat (ketosis), you may experience:

-Day 3: The Turning Point
+Day 3: Autophagy and The Turning Point

 This is where the spiritual work truly begins.